techannihilation/lobby/README.md

 - Windows
 - Web

-If there's time there will be a version for:
+If there's time there will be a chat only version for:

 - Android
 - iOS